ComputationalRobotics/TRAC/README.md

 # PACE: Rapid Parameter-free Optimization ⚡️
 This repository is the official implementation of the **PACE** optimizer in ***Pick up the PACE: A Parameter-Free Optimizer for Lifelong Reinforcement Learning***.

-How can you *quickly* adapt to new tasks or distribution shifts in RL?
-Without knowing when or how difficult adaption will it be?
-And how to adapt without *ANY* tuning?
+**How can you _quickly_ adapt to new tasks or distribution shifts?
+Without knowing when or how difficult adaptation will be?
+And how to adapt without _ANY_ tuning?**
+ 🤔💭

-Well, we suggest you go fast.
-Go ahead and pick up (the) ''PACE.''
+Well, we suggest you go fast. 🏎️💨 Go ahead and pick up (the) ''PACE.''

 PACE is a parameter-free optimizer for continual environments inspired by [online convex optimization](https://arxiv.org/abs/1912.13213) and [discounted adaptive online learning](https://arxiv.org/abs/2402.02720).